FZJ-IEK3-VSA/PASSION/README.md

    * No additional data files are required.
 Only a valid API key for one of the satellite providers.
 2. Rooftop segmentation.
    * The model `workflow/output/model/rooftop-segmentation/model_best.pth` is needed, and should have been directly downloaded when cloning the repository.
 Git-LFS is needed for the model to be properly downloaded.
+   * The model `workflow/output/model/section-segmentation/model_best.pth` is needed, and should have been directly downloaded when cloning the repository.
+Git-LFS is needed for the model to be properly downloaded.
    * The model `workflow/output/model/pv-segmentation/model_best.pth` is needed, and should have been directly downloaded when cloning the repository.
 Git-LFS is needed for the model to be properly downloaded.
 3. Section segmentation.
    * The file `workflow/output/tilt_distribution.pkl` is needed, and should have been directly downloaded when cloning the repository.